alanng10/class-lang/Doc/Article/Word/a.md

 Word "array" has meaning that is indexed list.

+Word "stream" has meaning that is serial data.

 Word "face" has meaning that is char style.

 Word "phore" has meaning that is thread synchronization.